Corporate Governance

 [Principle 2.6 Functioning as an Asset Owner for Corporate Pension Plans]

 The Company has Corporate Pension Asset Management Committee in place to effectively manage corporate pension asset.
-The committee comprises of the director in charge of Human Resources Dept. and chief general managers of Human Resources Dept., Corporate Planning Dept., Finance Dept. and Treasury Dept.
+The committee comprises of the director in charge of Human Resources Dept. and chief general managers of Human Resources Dept., Corporate Planning Dept., Finance Dept. and Accounting Dept.

 The members of the committee need to deepen their understandings on investment theory, asset management system, contents of asset for investment, etc. They also need to grasp asset management environment.
 Therefore, the Company provides necessary information from trustee management institutions to committee members in periodic manner.